-71. “Other watercourse” means any canal, ditch, or other artificial watercourse in which water usually flows in a defined bed or channel.
+“Other watercourse” means any canal, ditch, or other artificial watercourse in which water usually flows in a defined bed or channel.
 It is not essential that the flowing be uniform or uninterrupted.
 [Section 373.019(14), F.S.]

+“Permanent pool” means that portion of a wet detention pond that normally holds water between the normal water level and the top of the anoxic zone or pond bottom, excluding any water volume claimed as wet detention treatment volume.

-72. “Permit area” means the area where works occur as part of an activity requiring a permit under Part IV of Chapter 373, F.S., and any mitigation, buffer, and preservation areas, and all portions of the stormwater management system serving the project area.
+“Permit area” means the area where works occur as part of an activity requiring a permit under Part IV of Chapter 373, F.S., and any mitigation, buffer, and preservation areas, and all portions of the stormwater management system serving the project area.

-73. “Pier” means a fixed or floating structure extending from land out over water, that is used primarily for fishing or swimming and not designed or used for mooring or accessing vessels.
+“Pier” means a fixed or floating structure extending from land out over water, that is used primarily for fishing or swimming and not designed or used for mooring or accessing vessels.